Submandibular Gland Cancer

 Subsequent jaw pain on one side

-Pain occurs as submandibular gland cancer develop and invade surrounding tissues (such as nerves).
+Pain occurs as submandibular gland cancer develops and invades surrounding tissues (such as nerves).
 This one-sided submandibular gland pain that starts later turns into persistent jaw pain.
 As benign submandibular gland tumors do not invade surrounding tissues, they generally have a painless course.

 Paralysis of the lower half of one side of the face